Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 ## General Specification

-VTK HDF files start with a group called `VTKHDF` with two attributes:
+VTKHDF files start with a group called `VTKHDF` with two attributes:
-`Version`, an array of two integers and `Type`, a string showing the VTK dataset type stored in the file.
-Additional attributes can follow depending on the dataset type.
-Currently, `Version` is the array [2, 4] and `Type` can be `ImageData`, `PolyData`, `UnstructuredGrid`, `OverlappingAMR`,  `PartitionedDataSetCollection` or `MultiBlockDataSet`.
+`Version` and `Type`.

 Top-level groups outside of `/VTKHDF` do not contain any information related to VTK data model and are outside of the scope of this specification.
 They can be useful to store meta-information that could be read and written by custom VTKHDF implementations.

+### Versioning

+VTKHDF File format stores the version in the related attribute `Version`.
+It is an array of 2 integers `[X,Y]` where `X` is the major and `Y` the minor.
+Major version will be updated for any API break.
+Minor version will be updated when any new specification is made.

+It ensures that any file will be read/write correctly for any different minor version in the same major by an implementation.

+See the [changelog](vtkhdf_introduction.md#changelog) to be up-to-date regarding any addition or API break.

+### Type

+The attribute `Type` is a string showing the VTK dataset type stored in the file.
+It can be : `ImageData`, `PolyData`, `UnstructuredGrid`, `HyperTreeGrid`, `OverlappingAMR`,  `PartitionedDataSetCollection` or `MultiBlockDataSet`.

+### Dataset type

 The data type for each HDF dataset is part of the dataset and it is determined at write time.
 The reader matches the type of the dataset